Year 6000: Yaakov Culi

-In a section of Me'am Lo'ez elaborating on the parallels between the Exodus from Egypt and the Final Redemption, Rabbi Yaakov Culi writes: "It seems logical to assume that prayers said today for the redemption are more acceptable than those said in earlier times. ...
+In a section of Me'am Lo'ez elaborating on the parallels between the Exodus from Egypt and the Final Redemption, the Ottoman Rabbi Yaakov Culi writes: "It seems logical to assume that prayers said today for the redemption are more acceptable than those said in earlier times. ...
 In earlier times, the redemption was far in the future.
 Therefore, in order for their prayers to have any effect, people had to pray intensely.
 In those days, people were a thousand years from the time in which the redemption had to take place.
 Now, however, we are only 500, or 200, years away from the time, and the closer it comes, the easier it is for prayers to be accepted".
 In the footnote to this statement, Rabbi Aryeh Kaplan writes: "This was written in 5492 (1732).
 Since there was a tradition that the Messiah would have to come before the [end of the] year 6000 (2240), there was only [about] 500 years left until the redemption would have to come.
 There was also a tradition that the redemption would have to begin after 200 years [into the final 500 years], that is by 5700 ([i.e., 1939–]1940).
 This would seem to lend support to the contention that the formation of the modern state of Israel is the beginning of the redemption".